How to Join/FAQ's

 A. The biggest thing you can do is focus on your academics.
 Students are admitted to Jones solely based on academic achievement.
 As far as running goes just try to focus on consistent running at a reasonable pace.
 Join your school track team.
 If there isn't one see if you can find a teacher or parent to start one.
 There are also numerous local running clubs (often based out of running shoe stores) and community races (5K's, 10K's, etc.) that you can get involved in as well.
 Keep in touch and let us know if you are admitted.
 Once/if you are admitted, do not waste any time in reaching out to us so we can start helping in a more detailed manner.

 A. Both cross country and track teams have been extremely successful.
 The boys have won City, Regional, Sectional and State championships in cross country while the girls have won Regional championships and qualified for the state meet.
-The boys team has ended every year at the state track championships have earned five all-state recognitions.
+The boys team has ended every year at the state track championships and have earned five all-state recognitions.

 A. Returning athletes must attend tryouts held during the first week of practice.
 If you show up to every day of tryouts - you've made the team.
 New runners are welcome at any point but the sooner you join the sooner you will be ready to race.
 Nobody is cut from the team based on ability or times, but all athletes from the fastest to the slowest are expected to show the same commitment and abide by team policies.